Writing Style

 In addition to using colons (:) normally in any body text content, add a colon after the following elements:

-Colons are used after following elements: Lables and various dialogs
+Colons are used after following elements: Labels and various dialogs

 Commas and Semicolons